All Episodes

 So whether these negative rulings are narrow or broad doesn't really change the process that this issue is on, and that is resolution in the Supreme Court.

-She w what she just said is ignorant.
+What she just said is ignorant.

 She's clueless.

-It is Clear she hasn't the slightest idea what she's talking about.
+It is clear she hasn't the slightest idea what she's talking about.

-I know people told her that, but that's the you know, the people that she wants to hear certain things told her what she wanted to hear, and she went out and reported it.
+I know people told her that, but that's the, you know, the people that she wants to hear certain things told her what she wanted to hear, and she went out and reported it.

 They're going to hope for the best and hope they get the rules that they argue they deserve.